Skip to Content

 • Preheat the oven to 375ºF, and line a 9-inch pie pan with the unbaked pie crust.

 • Poke holes in the bottom of the pie crust.
-Optional: Line with parchment paper and use if desired.
+Optional: Line with parchment paper and fill with pie weights if desired.
 Bake for 10 minutes, then remove from the oven to cool.

 1 uncooked pie crust